Somalia: Talks break down over presidential election | DW | 06.02.2021

 The president is expected to announce another round of talks at a joint sitting of parliament on Saturday.
 He reached an agreement with the leaders of Somalia's five semi-autonomous regions in September, to hold parliamentary and presidential elections in late 2020 and early 2021.

-However, lawmakers couldn't agree on how to conduct the election process, and the deal broke down.
+However, the deal broke down after lawmakers couldn't agree on how to conduct the election process.

-However, even under that system, regional authorities in at least two of Somalia's five federal states, Puntland and Jubbaland, oppose holding the election.
+However, even under that system, regional authorities in at least two of Somalia's five federal states, Puntland and Jubbaland, opposed holding the election.

 lc/shs (Reuters, AFP)